ORIGINALLY PUBLISHED Feb 25, 2019

-Healthline’s Senior Director, SEO, Ryan Purtill shares why search intent is so important and takes you behind the scenes to see how successful search marketing delivers on audience needs and creates engaged health content.
+Ryan Purtill, Healthline’s Vice President of SEO, shares why search intent is so important and takes you behind the scenes to see how successful search marketing delivers on audience needs and creates engaging and relevant content.

 The Importance of Search Intent

-- Fulfilling on search intent also ensures that users don’t “pogo” (i.e., click the “back” button) to return to Google because the content they landed on does not meet their need.
-Pogo-ing sends a clear signal to Google that your content isn’t good for a specific query.
+- Fulfilling on search intent also ensures that users don’t “pogo” (i.e., click the “back” button) to return to Google because the content they landed on did not meet their need.
+Pogoing sends a clear signal to Google that your content isn’t good for a specific query.

-- Over the years, Google has become more and more able to determine the search intent of people, giving higher rankings to pages that fit the search term as well as the search intent of a specific search query.
-That’s why it’s essential to make sure your search term and related content fits the search intent of your audience.
+- Over the years, Google has become more and more able to determine people’s search intent, giving higher rankings to pages that deliver on the search intent of a specific search query.
+A more recent addition to Google’s algorithm, BERT*, is even able to understand the nuances and contexts of words like “of” and “with” in searches, and can figure out if, for example, a word like “date” refers to a day, an engagement, or a dried fruit.
+That’s why it’s essential to make sure your search content and metadata are aligned to the search intent of your audience.

 An Example of Search Intent Driving Page Ranking and User Engagement:

-About 2,000 people a month are searching “Best drinks for diabetes.”
-But what is the user really looking for?
+About 2,000 people a month were searching “best drinks for diabetes.”
+But what were users really looking for?
 The best drinks for preventing diabetes?
 What drinks best regulate blood sugar?
 Least damaging alcoholic drinks?
 Where to purchase the best drinks?
 Specific recipes for drinks?
 Brand names of drinks?

-When you Google it, this is what shows up:
+When we Googled it in 2018, this is what showed up:

-Notice that three of the top five ranking sites also include the worst drinks, or drinks that raise glucose, in addition to the best drinks for diabetes.
-This highlights what we learned through our process: that although the user typed in “best drinks,” their real intent is to identify both the best and worst drinks for their condition.
+Notice that 3 of the top 5 ranking sites also included the worst drinks, or drinks that raise glucose, in addition to the best drinks for diabetes.
+This highlighted to us that although users typed in “best drinks,” their real intent was to identify both the best and worst drinks for their condition.

-Notice how there are no recipes, alcohol content, content about specific brand-name drinks, or purchasing websites ranked at the top.
-That’s Google clueing us in that those topics are not related to the user’s intent.
+Notice how there were no recipes, alcohol mentions, content about specific brand-name drinks, or purchasing websites ranked at the top.
+That was Google clueing us in that those topics were not related to the primary user’s intent.

-When you click through on the first ranking to Healthline.com, you will see this:
+When you clicked through on the first ranking to Healthline.com, you saw this:

-Notice that we reaffirm the intent with the headline, “What Can I Drink if I Have Diabetes?,” which is inclusive of both best and worst drinks for them.
+Notice that we reaffirmed the intent with the headline, “What Can I Drink If I Have Diabetes?,” which is inclusive of both the best and worst drinks for diabetes.
 We found a dramatic decrease in bounce rate on that page when we matched our headline to intent.

-We provide the user almost immediately with content about the five drinks that don’t raise blood sugar.
-We don’t waste time explaining what blood sugar is or the disease itself.
-The user can quickly get to the information they’re looking for without scanning through fluff.
+We provided the user almost immediately with content about the five drinks that don’t raise blood sugar.
+We didn't waste time explaining what blood sugar is or the condition itself.
+The user was able to quickly get to the information they were looking for without scanning through fluff.

-Once we’ve allowed the user to scan the best and worst drinks, we then dive into each drink with research-backed information and helpful tips.
+Once we allowed the user to scan the best and worst drinks, we then dived into each drink with research-backed information and helpful tips.